 Next to flowers and concentrates, cannabis-infused edibles are the legal industry’s hottest selling products.
-But even in states where marijuana is legal for adult use, employers, courts, and probation officers can still order individuals to take drug tests for weed.
+But even in states where marijuana is legal for adult use, employers, courts, and probation officers can still order individuals to pass a drug test for weed.

 How long will those edibles stay in your system, and how long can it show up on a drug screen?

 Typically, ingesting weed the old fashioned way (inhaling it) can show up on a drug screen for days — if not months — after the last puff.
 That’s because THC, the compound in weed that causes intoxication, is fat-soluble, meaning it only dissolves in fats and oils instead of water.